Loop provides two authentication methods for accessing our APIs:

 client_secret

-if you’re getting 401s from the token endpoint. - Always verify the
+if you’re getting 401s from the token endpoint.state

 When requesting authorization, you must specify the scopes your application needs.
 Scopes define what resources your application can access on behalf of the user.